kunal-arora/zed-theme-dark-pop-ui/README.md

 # 🎨 Dark Pop UI Theme for Zed

 > A clean, contrast-rich dark theme for [Zed](https://zed.dev), designed to balance aesthetics and readability — with a soft mode for those long coding sessions.
-Built by devs, for devs.

 ---